Bugaboos are a familiar sight around town these days, but when Max Barenbrug designed his pushchair back in 1994 it was like nothing else on Earth.

 Suitable from birth: yes | Reversible seat: yes | Basket capacity: 28l + 18-22l | Car sear compatible: yes | Weight: 15kg | Dimensions HWD: 62 x 74 x 93cm

 The Bugaboo Donkey is designed to answer many parents’ big question: how can you take two kids around without pushing something the size of a bus or the length of a yacht?
 The Donkey manages it with a combination of really clever design - you can have a buggy and a carrycot or car seat, have one child facing forward and one facing back - and quite slim seats that enable it to be just 74cm wide.
 If big babies run in your family, they may outgrow this one sooner than you might like.
 Size aside, this is a brilliantly designed buggy.
-There’s a footbrake - hurrah! - and adjustable handles, a two-wheel mode for sand or snow or stairs and it’s easy to change seats around or fold the buggy up.
+If you decide to reduce this double buggy back down to a single pushchair (which you can do in seconds) there is a super handy side luggage basket that can sit alongside the remaining seat.
+There’s also a footbrake - hurrah! - and adjustable handles, a two-wheel mode for sand or snow or stairs and it’s easy to change seats around or fold the buggy up.

 Moving your baby onto formula?
 Let us guide you with our list of the best baby formula options in 2017.